Welcome to our little black book of great places to eat that are close to Ednovean Farm.

 We enjoyed Lobster with a sunset there for Charles’s birthday treat

 Do be careful not to spoil a perfect evening by falling foul of the pay and display car park

 Between Sennen and Zennor on the lands End to St Ives coast road

 The Gurnard’s head

-Sleek professional operation set on the moors above the sea on the lands end to st ives coast road Dream coastal pub and you may even spot the odd Porsche in the car park
+Sleek professional operation set on the moors above the sea on the Lands End to St Ives coast road.
+A Dream coastal pub after an enchanting drive across the moors and you may even spot the odd Porsche in the car park

 Open every day, except 24 and 25 December.

 The Tinners Arms

 An atmospheric 13th-Century tucked under the moors with views down to the sea.
 Theres a cosy pub interior with log burning stove and an extensive outdoor garden for Dining al fresco in summer months.
 We visited at the beginning of winter and where would be better to listen to a Cornish gale than cocooned in the warmth of the deep stone walls.